bairblog/bairblog.github.io/_posts/2022-05-20-crosswords.md

 </i>
 </p>

+An earlier version of the BCS, in conjunction with Dr.Fill, was the first computer program to outscore all human competitors in the world's top crossword tournament.
+The most recent version is the current top-performing system on crossword puzzles from The New York Times, acheiving 99.7% letter accuracy (see the [technical paper](https://arxiv.org/abs/2205.09665), [web demo](https://berkeleycrosswordsolver.com), and [code release](https://github.com/albertkx/Berkeley-Crossword-Solver)).

+<!--more-->

 Crosswords are challenging for humans and computers alike.
 Many clues are vague or underspecified and can’t be answered until crossing constraints are taken into account.
 While some clues are similar to factoid question answering, others require relational reasoning or understanding difficult wordplay.

-<!--more-->

 Here are a handful of example clues from our dataset (answers at the bottom of this post):
 * They’re given out at Berkeley’s HAAS School (4)